acumos/on-boarding/docs/developer-guide.rst

 The onboarding server exposes REST API for model and metadata upload.

-The metadata JSON is validated for valid schema using JSON schema validator.The model metadata is used to get the runtime version information, for example python 2.7.
+The metadata JSON is validated for valid schema using JSON schema validator.
+The model metadata is used to get the runtime version information, for example python 2.7.
 This information is used to fetch the runtime template.
-The runtime template contains template for following files
+The runtime template contains template for following files.

 1.Dockerfile